tpokorra/user_cas/README.md

 **Query ECAS groups**: Define which ECAS groups should be queried when validating a user’s ticket.
 Please provide a comma separated list without blanks (eg.: GROUP1,GROUP2 or use * for all groups).
 (Do **NOT** select until you know what you are doing).

+**Don’t use Multi-Factor-Authentication on these client-IPs**: Comma separated list of client IP addresses (or address ranges), which won’t be forced to use Multi-Factor-Authentication if "ECAS AssuranceLevel" is at least MEDIUM (e.g. 192.168.1.1-254,192.168.2.5).
+(Do **NOT** fill until you know what you are doing).

 <!--
 LDAP-Backend: